ISO Rating

 What is an ISO Rating?

-An ISO Rating is a value ranging from 1 to 10 where a 1 represents exemplary public protection to a 10 that indicates an area’s fire suppression program does not meet ISO's minimum criteria.
+An ISO Rating is a numerical score ranging from 1 to 10, where a rating of 1 signifies exemplary public protection, and a rating of 10 indicates that a community's fire suppression program does not meet the minimum criteria set by ISO.

 How does the ISO rating affect residents?